drewbernetes/dogkat/README.md

 See the [Helm Chart README](https://github.com/drew-viles/helm-charts/blob/main/charts/e2e-basic/README.md) for more info

 # TODO
-* AWS Connectivity - Confirms OIDC is working as it should
+* Implement Go Testing to validate the code.
+* Implement threading to allow test to run simultaneously.
+* Test cloud connectivity.
-* Istio detection and testing
+* Istio detection and testing.
-* Code the tests workloads into the application rather than relying on a 3rd party set of yaml files.
-  * This allows for in-app testing
-  * Detecting ingress controllers and deploying workloads to detect them rather than programmatically guessing based on **-a** or **-b** being on the end of the name.

 See below for a comprehensive list of tests and what can be confirmed using this tool.

 # Usage
 ```
 A End-2-End tester that can be used to spin up a sandbox cluster in EKS,
                         test all elements of a cluster rollout,
                         and then spin it down again.
-				Documentation is available here: SOME-WEB-LINK
+                        Documentation is available here: https://github.com/drew-viles/k8s-e2e-tester/blob/main/README.md

 Usage:
   k8s-e2e-test [flags]